PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Configuring iOS Push Notifications.md

   * *Production* Apps that are distributed as Ad Hoc or on the App Store (when Code Signing Identity is “iPhone Distribution”) must talk to a server that uses the Production certificate.
 If there is a mismatch between the profile and certificate, push notifications cannot be delivered to your app.

-**NOTE: The following tutorial is based on using Mac OSX.
-If you use a different operating system such as Linux or Windows, some of the steps will differ slightly.**
+<q>**Note:** The following tutorial is based on using Mac OSX.
+If you use a different operating system such as Linux or Windows, some of the steps will differ slightly.</q>

-## *Generating the Certificate Signing Request (CSR)*
+## Generating the Certificate Signing Request (CSR)

 Digital certificates are based on public-private key cryptography and certificates always work in combination with a private key.
 The certificate is the public part of this key pair so it can be given to others, but you can’t use the certificate if you don’t have the private key.
 When you apply for a digital certificate you must provide a Certificate Signing Request.
 Once the CSR is created, a new private key will be generated and put into your Keychain.
 You then send the CSR to the iOS Developer Portal, which will generate the SSL certificate for you. *1.* Open Keychain Access on your Mac (you can find it in the Applications/Utilities folder).